 We invite Central Banks, Government Security printers, and sponsoring firms to submit papers to be considered for presentation at Banknote 2018 in Dallas, Texas.
 In order to maintain the high quality of the Banknote Conference and the program, the organizers have established a review process to select the most interesting and relevant presentations to be included in the final program.
 The process and calendar are detailed below.

-The Banknote Conference has established a Conference Advisory Committee comprised of current and former senior executives from the private sector, Central Banks, and Government Printers.
-The CAC will review the submitted proposed presentations and help formulate the final program for the conference.
-The CAC will also provide feedback to the proposing organizations on possible changes and or additions to their presentations.
+The Banknote Conference has established the Banknote Conference Advisory Committee comprised of current and former senior executives from the private sector, central banks, and government printers.
+The BCAC will review the submitted proposed presentations and help formulate the final program for the conference.
+The BCAC will also provide feedback to the proposing organizations on possible changes and or additions to their presentations.

 We are pleased to extend the lowest registration rate to all the presenters to thank them for sharing their time and insight with the delegates.

 The Banknote Conference is “the definitive forum on emerging trends and leading technologies in the banknote industry”.
 Therefore, the proposed presentations should focus on new and improve technologies or innovative uses of existing technologies within the following areas of the banknote industry:

 We request that submissions be submitted before September 29, 2017.

 The BCAC will review the submissions and inform those that are accepted.
 We expect to receive many submissions and fill the agenda quickly.
 Please remember that submission review is completed on a first come first serve basis.
 So, while early submission does not guarantee acceptance, we encourage early submission to help the probability of acceptance.